Archi-RK6/3_Layered_Application/README.md

    - You can run this project from your IDE or command line.
    - If you’re using Gradle or Maven, ensure the relevant dependencies (`io.nats:jnats` and `org.postgresql:postgresql`) are in your build file.
 ### 2. Java
-   - The project is tested with Java 23.0.1.
+   - The project is tested with `Java 23.0.1`.
 ### 3. Docker & Docker Compose
    - Make sure you have Docker installed.
    - Make sure Docker Compose is installed.

 ## Running Instructions
 ### 1. PostgreSQL
-   - Create empty database `hw1` in your system.
+   - Create empty database `hw1` in your database system.
      - Remember the `user` and `password` of your database system (for example: `user` = postgres, `password` = ansergart1964)
 ### 2. Run docker-compose
    - Before running `docker-compose.yml` write in it your user and password in here: